 Attendance forms (time sheets) will be used to verify attendance at the clinical site.
 The attendance form is the student's responsibility and is a part of their individual record.
-The student shall hand write the arrival and departure time each day and ask only the supervising clinical Instructor of the section to which the student is currently assigned, to initial it at the end of each week.
+The student shall hand write the arrival and departure time each day and ask only the supervising clinical Instructor of the section to which the student is currently assigned, to initial it at the end of the day.
 This form is to be turned into the St. Philip's Clinical Coordinator at the end of the clinical rotation.
 Clinical days not recorded on the time sheet may have to be made up.

-Students are exempt from attending clinical rotations on national holidays (Memorial Day and the Fourth of July).
+Students are exempt from attending clinical rotations on national holidays.
 This missed time is not required to be made up by the student, but the student must be cognizant to not miss any additional time or that time will be necessary to make up.